jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 4.md

 P: I'm with Al Carter, the world's foremost authority on rebound exercise.
 Al, you patented, designed the rebound air.
 How can you possibly give a lifetime warranty on a piece of equipment?

-[Al Carter]: Because we designed it to be used by the United States Air Force and showed us how we could make sure that the equipment would last a very, very long time.
+Al Carter: Because we designed it to be used by the United States Air Force and showed us how we could make sure that the equipment would last a very, very long time.

 P: So if a spring breaks or if a mat would rip or something with a leg, you replace it.

-[Al Carter]: Yes.
+Al Carter: Yes.
 Call us up and we'll replace it right away.
 Lifetime.

 P: Lifetime.
 Order yourself a rebounder right now.
 Front page.
 Look at the display for the rebounders on oneradionetwork.com.
 Go through PayPal.
 Very secure.
 You don't have to be a PayPal member.
 Any credit card, ship it via UPS in three days or so.
 It's all yours.
 Right on the front page of 1radionetwork.com.

-[Ad]: Could saving 15% of your money in gold coins really save you money on your car insurance?
+[Ad] Could saving 15% of your money in gold coins really save you money on your car insurance?
 No. But it sure will give you a lot of peace of mind in uncertain times.
 Protecting your wealth is a great idea in an economy where money is being inflated by the rapid expansion of the money supplied by central banks all over the world.
 Learn to protect your wealth.
 We can be reached directly to answer your questions at 1-800-878-2646.
 Or visit us on the web at usgoldcoins.com.

 P: And silver is down a whole buck today at $25.37 and gold at $1,522 an ounce.
 Consider if you will to get yourself one of these relaxed far infrared saunas.
 These are portable, but very, very well constructed and you'll be quite surprised.
 Several of you have emailed over the last few months and questioning how can I pay $900 for something that's a portable.
 And I know it's a little bit of a stretch to get your head around, but you can see the pictures and the rest of it on oneradionetwork.com, but they're very well constructed.
 And the machinery inside, it sits on the floor and they have two different components that's putting out these ultraviolet lights and a far infrared, not ultraviolet, but a far infrared and really work well.
 You'll sweat like the old, yeah, really cool.
 And you begin sweating probably 10 minutes or so just full on and you can set the controls and they have two different controls if you want to have more heat or less heat.
 These are relaxed far infrared saunas and you'll have yours for a total delivered price for $935 if you use the promo code ONERADIO.
 That's ONERADIO, ONERADIO into the promo code right on the front page of One Radio Network and we'll take care of you with a relaxed far infrared sauna.